Education Abroad Fee

 The EAF may appear as a separate charge on your student account or it may be included in your overall program cost.
 If you are not accepted into the program to which you apply, you will not be charged the EAF.
 If you are accepted into a UNL program and you make a commitment deposit, but then you choose to withdraw, you will not receive a refund of the EAF.

-If you are participating in a UNL Faculty-Led program, you will need to make a deposit to secure a place on the program.
+If you are participating in a UNL Faculty-Led or Exchange program, you will need to make a deposit to secure a place on the program.
 Deposit schedules and amounts vary.
 The deposit will be applied to the overall cost of your program and will include the non-refundable $150 Education Abroad Fee.

 Withdrawal from a UNL program: If you withdraw from a UNL program after you have made a commitment to participate (by paying the commitment deposit), you will be financially responsible for any non-recoverable costs associated with your participation at the time of withdrawal, as well as the $150 Education Abroad Fee.
 Non-recoverable costs include any financial commitments made on your behalf.
 These costs vary by program and typically increase closer to the departure date.
 UNL will bill the participant for all irrecoverable costs, as well as the $150 Education Abroad Fee, and the amount due may exceed the commitment deposit(s) amount.
 Calculation of these costs may take time as the EAO staff determines the refund policies of vendors and whether exceptions can be made.

 For other programs, you will likely be financially liable to the program sponsor: examples include an application fee and/or program cost deposit.
 Withdrawal dates, fees and deposits vary, so please read the information on the program sponsor's website carefully.

-Whenever possible, the Education Abroad Office will bill your MyRED student account for the remainder of the program cost in the regular billing cycle of the term in which you go abroad.
-MyRed has multiple payment options.
+When possible, the Education Abroad Office will bill your MyRED student account for the remainder of the program cost in the regular billing cycle of the term in which you go abroad.
+MyRED has multiple payment options.
+Please note that the Education Abroad Office will not bill your MyRED student account for "independent" or "unlisted" opportunities with no formal UNL affiliation.